-\blue { Table~\ref{Table:EnergyLatencyComp} compares the results.
+Table~\ref{Table:EnergyLatencyComp} shows the summary of performance results.
 As reported, the proposed in-memory designs provide a significant latency and energy reduction, compared to the conventional off-memory designs.
 That is, on average 14$\times$ and 37$\times$, respectively, for the binary sorting.
 For the unary design, the average latency and energy reductions are 1200$\times$ and 138$\times$, respectively.
-For the unary systems with the data stored in memory in binary format the proposed in-memory design can reduce the latency and energy by a factor of up to 65$\times$ and 9.7$\times$, respectively.
+For the unary systems with the data stored in memory in a binary format, the proposed in-memory design can reduce the latency and energy by a factor of up to 65$\times$ and 9.7$\times$, respectively.
 For a realistic and more accurate energy consumption comparison, however, the overhead of transferring data on the interconnect between the memory and the processing unit must be added for the off-memory cases.
 We note that these numbers are highly dependent on the architecture of the overall system and the interconnects used.
 Therefore, different system architectures may substantially change these numbers; however, they do not change the fact that our proposed method is more advantageous.
 In fact, they only change the extent of this improvement (and further increase it) since no data transfer happens in the in-memory sorting solution.
 Hence, by eliminating them, we present the minimum improvement obtained by our method and leave the further improvement to the final implementation details of designers.